 The User should have permission to read and change replicated tables.

 The User should have permission to create and drop HVR state tables.

 The User should have permission to create and drop tables when HVR Refresh will be used to create target tables.

 Burst Integrate and Bulk Refresh

-- An AWS S3 location - to store temporary data to be loaded into Snowflake.
+- An AWS S3 location (bucket) - to store temporary data to be loaded into Snowflake.
 For more information about creating and configuring an S3 bucket, refer to AWS Documentation.

 - /StagingDirectoryHvr: the location where HVR will create the temporary staging files (ex. s3://my_bucket_name/).

 - /StagingDirectoryDb: the location from where Snowflake will access the temporary staging files.
-If /StagingDirectoryHvr is an Amazon S3 location, this parameter should have the same value.
+If /StagingDirectoryHvr is an Amazon S3 location then the value for /StagingDirectoryDb should be same as /StagingDirectoryHvr.

 - /StagingDirectoryCredentials: the AWS security credentials.
-The supported formats are "aws_access_key_id=key;aws_secret_access_key=secret_key" or "role=AWS_role".
-For more information about AWS credential or Instance Profile Role, refer to the AWS documentation.
+The supported formats are 'aws_access_key_id="key";aws_secret_access_key="secret_key"' or 'role="AWS_role"'.
+How to get your AWS credential or Instance Profile Role can be found on the AWS documentation webpage.